RohanNaidu14/Neural-Net-From-Scratch/README.md

 # Neural-Net-From-Scratch
-Creating a MLP from scratch, performing forward prop, back prop, and applying three diff types of Gradient Descent
+Creating a MLP from scratch, performing Forward prop, Backward prop, and applying three diff types of Gradient Descent